Means To Explore (“us”, “we”, or “our”) operates https://www.meanstoexplore.com (the “Site”).

 STRICTLY NECESSARY COOKIES

-These cookies collect information about your use of the Site, such as for instance, browsing actions, and patterns, the date and time of your visit, the pages viewed, your traffic pattern through the Site.
+These cookies collect information about your use of the Site, such as browsing actions, and patterns, the date and time of your visit, the pages viewed, your traffic pattern through the Site.

 Through the collection of this information, we are able to monitor and analyze web traffic to the Site.
 User behaviors may be recognized, collected, and/or tracked.

 We use Google Analytics to monitor and analyze web traffic to the Site.
 Google utilizes the data recognized, collected, and/or tracked on the Site to prepare reports on traffic activities.

 This integration of Google Analytics anonymizes your IP address.